Back to Page

 How to make a clickbait main image?

 Your main image is the first point of contact with your shoppers.
 So make it count.
 Despite all of these requirements, how are you supposed to make a click-worthy main image?
 Most sellers choose to ignore Amazon guidelines just to make their main image look attractive.
-Don’t do that.
-There are several other ways that will compel your shoppers to click on the image without triggering Amazon to flag your product.
-The best way to do that is by creating a 3D rendered image.
-3D rendered product image is digitally created, but is exactly like the original image.
-No matter how you photograph your product, there are going to be flaws – lightings, shadows, creases and more.
+Don't do that.
+Several other ways will compel your shoppers to click on the image without triggering Amazon to flag your product.
+The best way to do that is by creating a 3D-rendered image.
+3D rendered product image is digitally created but is exactly like the original image.
+No matter how you photograph your product, there are going to be flaws – lighting, shadows, creases, and more.
 With 3D rendering, your product will look real yet flawless.

 Make sure you don't upload an overly edited version of your product.
 Your shoppers should receive what they say; otherwise, you will have loads of negative reviews.
 The goal is to make the image look professional and flawless – make it Amazon-ready, not 'Gram-ready.